Links on Android Authority may earn us a commission. Learn more.

 To share your screen, all you need to do is click the Present Now button at the bottom of the screen.
 You can then choose to share your entire screen, a single window, or a single Chrome tab.
-If you want to show video or animation, Google recommends sharing just a Chrome tab for the best performance.
+If you want to show a video or animation, Google recommends sharing just a Chrome tab for the best performance.

-You can swap to a different Chrome tab by clicking Change source at the bottom of the page, or stop sharing by clicking Stop presenting.
+You can swap to a different Chrome tab by clicking Change source at the bottom of the page or stop sharing by clicking Stop presenting.

 If you don’t want to share your screen or interrupt the presentation by speaking, you can also take advantage of the chat option.
 Just click the small chat icon in the upper right, enter your message, and click send.
 This is a great way to enter questions for a Q&A session or share links to Google Docs for meeting notes or other resources.